Strawberry Torte

 Tips for Recipe Success

-Be sure to grease and dust the bottom of the tart pan (or springform pan).
+Be sure to grease and dust the bottom of the springform pan (or tart pan).

-Do not grease the sides as this will prevent your batter from rising during the baking process.
-Instead of using flour, you can also use sliced almonds on the bottom.
+Do not grease the sides, as this will prevent your batter from rising during baking.
+Instead of flour, you can also use sliced almonds on the bottom.
 It will add a bit of extra crunch.

 More Delicious German Desserts